Non-Human Identity Aggregation: Managing the Exploding Landscape of Machine Identities

 A robust NHI aggregation solution should include:

 • Discovery and Profiling: Automatically identify all NHIs within the environment.
 This involves scanning across various systems, including cloud platforms, on-premises servers, and applications.
 Profiling helps understand the type, function, and associated permissions of each NHI.
+The data gathered during discovery and profiling is then used to populate and maintain the centralized inventory.

 A deeper understanding of each NHI's role and purpose allows for more tailored access control and monitoring policies.